Note: This currently has details for CGDC 2019; changes will be made for CGDC 2020

-Registration itself is usually done via our webpage:
+Registration itself is usually done via our webpage (when live/open):

 You can use credit cards for payment when you pre-register online, or pay during registration using credit cards or check.
 Regardless of payment, fill out the forms online to have it available for planning purposes.
-Registration generally opens Thursday morning.
+On-site check-in generally opens Wednesday afternoon.

 9. WHAT CAN YOU TELL ME ABOUT TRAVEL ARRANGEMENTS?